stonepreston/OpenFOAM-Cavity/README.md

 You can resize the height of the terminal by clicking and dragging the top of the terminal panel.
 Now that we have everything we need open, lets get started exploring the cavity case.

 Note the directory tree on the left hand side.
 You can expand the directories by clicking on them.
 There are currently three directories.
 0 contains files that define initial and boundary conditions.
-We currently have files that define initial and boundary conditions for velocity and pressure.
+We currently have files that define initial and boundary conditions for velocity and kinematic pressure.
 Constant contains files that define constants.
 We currently have a transport properties file which we will investigate later.
 System contains files related to geometry and solver settings.
 We will start by looking at how to define geometry.

 BlockMesh is a mesh generation program that ships with OpenFOAM and is used to define geometry and create a mesh file.
 Open the blockMeshDict file that is located inside the system directory.
 You will see the code shown below: